sapphirepp/sapphirepp/doc/pages/visualization-tips.md

     @paraview is not able to interpret this and will arbitrarily switch cell sides.
     We recommend using a small offset from the cell boundary.
+  - For a large
+    @ref sapphirepp::VFP::GridType::shock "shock grids",
+    @paraview has some trouble automatically finding the cells for `Sample At Cell Boundaries/Segment Centers`.
+    In this case,
+    deactivating the `Compute Tolerance` option
+    and manually setting the `Tolerance` to an appropriate value has proven effective.
 - We often encountered problems when exporting an animation as `avi` or `ogv`.
   A workaround is to export the animation as a series of `png` files, and convert them with an external tool instead.